alikaratas17/COMP-305-GROUP-18/README.md

 By keeping the total scores and the index of the last changed score for each player, we do not need to update the scores that were updated with the previous l values.
 Monte Carlo:
 Another method we used was Monte Carlo to decrease the number of l values tried.
 In this method, probability was taken as 1/number of goal posts (roundCount in mc.py).
 This method works very fast but it does not give the correct output all the time.

-MC'DE NE YAPTIK
+With the 1/num of goal posts probability l values are selected from the file and total scores of the players were updated according to selected l values and minimum final placements were calculated.

 How does solution.c work?
 1. Test case file path is taken.